adap/flower/baselines/FedMLB/README.md

 Beside storing results in plain text in the `output` folder, the results are also stored via tensorboard logs.

-To launch the tensorboard to monitor results:
+To launch the tensorboard to monitor results use the following command in your activated python environment:
 ```bash
 tensorboard --logdir /{YOUR_LOCAL_PATH_TO_THE_BASELINE}/FedMLB/FedMLB/tb_logging/
 ```